How cities can be redesigned for neurodiversity

 This range of experiences is equally important with material finishes, which Harkema explains “produce different sensory experiences.”
 The base material throughout is recycled rubber often found in play spaces for its cushioning properties and resilience.
 Then there are accent materials: The table is made of plywood stained red to go with the rubber, itself a vibrant shade of orange.
 In the active zone, artificial turf provides a “grippy” texture you can lean against or climb, and in the calm zone, the netted hammock supports people lounging.
 Throughout, the space is made of peaks and valleys, highs and lows that provide balanced stimulation and help define a multitude of different micro areas at once.

-In early 2020, WIP Collaborative conducted interviews with a dozen experts and advocates on neurodiversity, including people with children with autism, and organizations like the Global Autism Project — a nonprofit that helps individuals around the world support and care for children with autism.
+In early 2020, WIP Collaborative conducted interviews with a dozen experts and advocates on neurodiversity, including people with children with autism, and organizations like the Global Autism Project—a nonprofit that helps individuals around the world support and care for children with autism.
 Harkema says WIP Collective is now “working to scale it up and do more systematic research,” but in the meantime, initial research has highlighted the importance of diverse environments like high and low stimulation, tactile materials, textures, and distinct experiential zones.

 “What we’ve learned is that providing choice to people, in terms of the spaces they occupy in the public realm, is a means of giving everyone an opportunity for representation,” says Harkema, who, on her last visit in late July, observed a group of children playing right next to a duo of teenage skateboarders.
 “It was remarkable that these people were occupying the same space and to me, that’s really exciting to see.”